UnknownCoder56/QuickScript/README.md

 # QuickScript
-A small app for managing linux scripts (.sh).
+A small app for creating, running and managing linux scripts (.sh).